ResNET FAQ

 If you have any questions or require assistance please contact ResNET Support at resnet@mtroyal.ca

-Newer Apple TVs (Apple TV 4K 3rd Generation) are able to use your ResNET credentials from your iPhone.
+Apple TV: Newer Apple TVs (Apple TV 4K 3rd Generation and newer) are able to use your ResNET credentials from your iPhone.
 Ensure both your Apple TV and iPhone are up to date with the latest version.

 Chromecast with Google TV will work with ResNET.
 The Chromecast physical remote must be used.
 To have your Chromecast with Google TV set up please send an email to resnet@mtroyal.ca with the MAC (WiFi) Address of your device.